Women's and Gender Studies

 To supplement their academic training, students may do independent study or research in which knowledge gained in the academic environment can be applied to concrete issues in women’s and men’s lives.
 Students may undertake independent research in a variety of affiliated departments and programs.
 The program also offers service-learning courses in which students develop projects addressing social and policy issues through volunteer work in the community.
 Women’s and Gender Studies sponsors a couple of outside speakers each year.

-A major in Women’s and Gender Studies is an excellent foundation for students who plan to enter professional schools in law, medicine, business, nursing, education, and public affairs; to move into careers in business, government, teaching, health and social administration, counseling, journalism, and advocacy; or to pursue advanced degrees in women’s and gender studies, the humanities, and the social sciences.
+A major or minor in Women’s and Gender Studies is an excellent foundation for students who plan to enter professional schools in law, medicine, business, nursing, education, and public affairs; to move into careers in business, government, teaching, health and social administration, counseling, journalism, and advocacy; or to pursue advanced degrees in women’s and gender studies, the humanities, and the social sciences.